tradle/why-hypercore/FAQ.md

 - a million other use cases, all with one simple abstraction, that all users already know and love

 **Recovery** Same history capability can be used for classic database point-in-time recovery, DB and filesystem snapshots, and versioning for data integrity assurance, VM snapshots, filesystem and DB snapshots, container image layers, etc. etc.

+#### Real-time UI updates

+We have gotten used to how Gmail automatically refreshes UI when new email arrives or when you view email on mobile, and it is marked as read now.
+This capability is pervasively used by Google in Docs, Slides, and other apps.
+Distributed apps need to match that and Hypercore's real-time updates, including on changes on other devices or by our teammates, provides us with this capability.

 #### Large file handling